 Gastroenteritis

-Gastroenteritis is an inflammation of the lining of the stomach and intestines that often causes diarrhea and vomiting.
-It can be caused by a virus, bacteria or parasites, and it may occur with certain medications or toxins found in seafood, or from eating too many acidic foods.
-It is often called “stomach flu,” but it is not caused by influenza.
-Gastroenteritis that is caused by a virus is the second most common illness in the United States.
-The main types of viruses that cause gastroenteritis are rotavirus and norovirus.
-Bacteria such as E. coli and salmonella also can trigger gastroenteritis.
+Gastroenteritis is inflammation (swelling and irritation) of the lining of the stomach and intestines that often causes diarrhea and vomiting.
+It can be caused by a virus, bacteria, or harmful organisms called parasites.
+It also can be caused by certain medications, toxins in seafood, and eating acidic foods.
+It is sometimes called the stomach flu, but it is not caused by the influenza virus.

-The illness spreads through contaminated food or water or contact with an infected person.
-Gastroenteritis also can cause abdominal pain, headache and chills.
-The condition may improve in a few days with no treatment, but dehydration is common if not enough fluids are consumed.
-Those with gastroenteritis should stop eating for a few hours, drink plenty of liquids, such as a sports drink or water, ease back into eating with bland foods such as crackers and toast, and get plenty of rest.
+Gastroenteritis can cause abdominal pain, headache, and chills.
+It may improve in a few days with no treatment if you drink enough fluids to prevent dehydration.
+Those with gastroenteritis should stop eating for a few hours and drink plenty of liquids, such as a sports drink or water.
+Then, ease back into eating with bland foods, such as crackers and toast, and get plenty of rest.

 UAB Medicine is known worldwide as a leading center for digestive and liver disorders.
-Our gastroenterology and gastrointestinal (GI) program is consistently ranked among the top programs of its kind in the nation by U.S. News & World Report.
-We see more than 20,000 patients and perform more than 12,000 outpatient procedures each year.
+Our gastroenterology and gastrointestinal (GI) program is consistently ranked among the nation’s best by U.S. News & World Report.
+We see over 20,000 patients and perform more than 12,000 outpatient procedures each year.

-Our specialty at UAB has a notable history.
-The inventor of the endoscope, Basil Hirschowitz, MD, founded our program more than 50 years ago.
-His innovation revolutionized GI and other diagnoses around the world and continues to inspire us today.
-Our interventional endoscopy group, which includes endoscopic ultrasound, is one of the busiest in the country and has grown to become one of the most prestigious, both clinically and academically.
+Our GI program is also historically significant.
+The inventor of the endoscope, Basil Hirschowitz, M.D., founded our program more than 50 years ago.
+His innovation revolutionized diagnoses for GI and other conditions and continues to inspire us today.
+Our interventional endoscopy group, which includes endoscopic ultrasound, is one of the busiest and most prestigious in the country – both clinically and academically.

-UAB continues to lead advancements in gastroenterology by participating in many research trials of promising drug therapies and other treatments for digestive disorders.
-Our physicians and scientists are searching for causes and cures for many GI illnesses through basic research, including studies of the bacteria that inhabit our intestines and affect our health.
+UAB Medicine continues to lead advancements in gastroenterology through active clinical research trials involving the latest drug therapies and other treatments for digestive disorders.
+Our doctors and scientists are searching for causes and cures for many GI illnesses through basic research.
+For example, they study how the bacteria in our intestines affect our health.

 Care Providers